OpenAssetIO/OpenAssetIO-MediaCreation/examples/proxy_workflows/README.md

 single entity reference, and it queries any alternate image sequence representations.
 Any discovered references are printed out to the shell.

 The included BAL library is very simple.
-It contains an plate:
+It contains some footage from on set.

 - `bal:///plate/original`